 Here’s where they’ve gone so far:

-Calgary, Carbonear, Corner Brook, Coquitlam, Deer Lake, Edmonton, Fergus, Fredericton, Fort McMurray, Gander, Grand Prairie, Goose Bay, Hamilton, Kelowna, Kitchener, Mississauga, Montreal, Nanaimo, North Bay, Nunavut, Ottawa, Saint John, Saskatoon, St. John’s, Toronto, Vancouver, Victoria, Whitehorse, Winnipeg
+Calgary, Carbonear, Corner Brook, Coquitlam, Dawson Creek, Deer Lake, Edmonton, Fergus, Fredericton, Fort McMurray, Gander, Grand Prairie, Goose Bay, Hamilton, Kelowna, Kitchener, Mississauga, Montreal, Nanaimo, North Bay, Nunavut, Ottawa, Saint John, Saskatoon, St. John’s, Toronto, Vancouver, Victoria, Whitehorse, Winnipeg

 Halifax International Airport Authority (HIAA) would like to thank the following people who were part of this special project.